I lay on the bed, careful not to move a muscle in case it alerted the intruder to my presence.

 This fear is listed above death (at number five) and loneliness (at number seven).

-While these things don’t seem to faze me too much, I recognise a bunch of seemingly innocuous little fears I hold that could easily morph into phobias if I didn’t fight them.
+While these things don’t seem to phase me too much, I recognise a bunch of seemingly innocuous little fears I hold that could easily morph into phobias if I didn’t fight them.

 For a while, getting into lifts was an issue.
 I was sure I would be squashed between closing doors.
 Then it was elevators.
 I was certain I would stand on the crack and fall when it dropped to form a step.